Julian Hatton: Reception

 Ebony wrote in 2005 in Art in America that Hatton "experiments with complex and sometimes contradictory spatial relationships" and that his landscapes "consist of Cubist-inspired fractured planes and shifting, multiple perspectives."
 Critic Joel Silverstein in Reviewny.com suggested Hatton's paintings "sing to each other in a high key citron-like color" and compared him to Paul Gauguin, Miró and Hofmann.
 He described Hatton as a "lyrical designer" who "abstracts form by promoting visual attractiveness."

-Artist Barbara Rothenberg, an art teacher at the Silver Mine Guild Arts Center in New Canaan, Connecticut, and a follower of Hatton's career, suggested that Hatton's works were becoming more "abandoned" and that the artist was taking greater "risks".

 In The Brooklyn Rail critic Hovey Brock described Hatton's paintings as having a "healthy self-confidence not only in his artistic process, but also in the very enterprise of abstract painting."
 Critic Peter Malone of Hyperallergic magazine described Hatton's 2019 show entitled Bewilderness as "vigorously overlapping perspectives are pulled into a unified whole made of delightfully unstable parts" that demonstrate a "copious gift for invention, expressed through witty references to flowers, trees, rivers, pathways, and other landscape elements."